my-realm/depth-first/generation-upon-generation.md

 Also, the fitness of existing and upcoming generations of people in many countries have already been handicapped to the extent that billions of people in the so-called Global South, have a meek and diminutive sense of self-worth and self-esteem, which is naturally conducive to being subordinate to the rule of white-supremacists.
 Anything other than servility is seen as a threat, and is labeled as rudeness, brashness, hubris, and uncivilized behavior, by supremacists.

-In all of this, why has China been utterly defiant to becoming subordinate to western rulers who claim to be "the Lords of The Realm?"
+In all of this, why has China been utterly defiant to becoming subordinate to western rulers who claim to be "The Lords of The Realm?"
 More importantly, how has China been able to remain defiant and unyielding to the pressures of getting subdued by white-supremacists?

 The Chinese simply decided to be a nation in their own right, so that they could maintain their true identity without being white-washed.
 That is all there is to becoming a sovereign nation and maintaining cultural contiguity across space and time, by simply deciding to do so, and then doing it with complete zeal and unwavering focus.